 Current Health Status

-On the other end of the age spectrum, an estimated 4,500 Washington State youth have diagnosed diabetes.
-National data indicate that diabetes in youth is increasing along with childhood obesity rates.
-Obesity is a known risk factor for type 2 diabetes.
+On the other end of the age spectrum, an estimated 2,970 Washington State youth have diagnosed diabetes.
+National data indicate that both type 1 and type 2 diabetes in youth is increasing, along with childhood obesity rates.
+Obesity is a risk factor for type 2 diabetes.

-Diabetes costs an estimated $8 billion a year in Washington State, including direct and indirect costs.
-This is projected to increase to more than $13 billion in 2030.
-Interventions to improve management and prevention of diabetes can reduce economic burden on our state while greatly improving quality of life for those affected by the condition.
+Diabetes costs an estimated $6.7 billion a year in Washington State, including direct health care and reduced productivity costs.
+Interventions to improve management and prevention of diabetes can reduce the economic burden on our state while greatly improving the quality of life for those affected by the condition.